Sparkling Sangria Recipe

 Instructions

-- Add the tonic water just before serving.
+- Add the club soda just before serving.

 I have never even heard of bibimbap, but it sounds amazing!!
 I mean the combo of rice, veggies, and a runny fried egg sounds awesome!!
 You cannot go wrong with some egg yolk :).